qusers/qgui/README.md

 non-parallel version of **qdyn5** on a 3.3GHz intel core i7 processor with 16Gb of RAM.

-More examples will be coming to this readme soon.
+The analysis tools in **Qgui** are quite powerful and customizable as they rely on the matplotlib and numpy python libraries.
+Usage examples of the analysis tools will soon be explored here.